KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 Support for new locales can be added to KeyboardKit like this:

 * Add new locale-specific sets to `KeyboardInputSet+Locale`.
-* Add new locale-specific dictionary keys to `StandardKeyboardInputSetProvider`.
+* Add new locale-specific dictionary keys to `StandardKeyboardInputProvider`.

 I will gladly accept PRs that bring additional locale support to this library. 👍